awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 1. Choose **Save**\.

-## Step 3: Add the Lambda Function to a Pipeline in the CodePipeline Console<a name="actions-invoke-lambda-function-add-action"></a>
+## Step 3: Add the Lambda function to a pipeline in the CodePipeline console<a name="actions-invoke-lambda-function-add-action"></a>

 In this step, you add a new stage to your pipeline, and then add a Lambda action that calls your function to that stage\.